 The flight is not included but the cost is taken into consideration when your financial aid need is calculated for your semester abroad.

 How much extra money do I need to bring?

 This depends on you.
 We encourage students to not travel every weekend, but to really engage their host city in meaningful ways during their semester abroad.
 An estimate of personal expenses is included on the budget sheet, but it really depends on you and your spending habits.

-Yes, stipend will be distributed by the program director, Ms. Gao, each month.
+Yes, stipend will be distributed by on-site staff.
 This stipend is to be used for your meals.

 After you settle in, you can open a bank account.
 It has been recommended by past students that Bank of China is the most convenient, with a location just outside of the Peking University campus’ southwest gate and ATMs are available in most cities throughout the country.
 There are forms and assistant available in English.
 Once your bank account is set up, you can receive money by wire transfer.
 If you decide to do this, it is recommended that you set up the account in U.S. dollars and exchange the money at the time of withdrawal.